 For some children, the cause of their disease remains a mystery even after extensive testing, so our researchers continue to search for new genetic changes that may explain neuromuscular diseases.
-See the Our innovative approach tab to learn more about this work.
+See the Research and Innovation tab to learn more about this work.

 Our specialists are dedicated to anticipating any complications that your child may experience from his disease and developing the best therapeutic plans to manage them.

 In addition to caring for your child in our clinic and with other specialists at Children’s, we can work with providers who are closer to your home.
 For example, when our physical therapist meets with families during our Monday clinics, she reviews home exercise regimens and often helps to identify physical therapy resources in families’ local communities.